dAIgnosisLab/customizable-nepali-calendar/README.md

 # Customizable Nepali Calendar

-A shadcn-style CLI tool to add beautiful, customizable Nepali (Bikram Sambat) calendar components to your React project.
+A CLI tool to add beautiful, customizable Nepali (Bikram Sambat) calendar components to your React project.

 > **Copy.
 Paste.
 Customize.** Not a component library.
 Not a package.
 Just copy the code into your project and make it yours.